Modern Restaurant Management (MRM) magazine's Franchise Feed offers a glimpse at what's new in the restaurant franchise and MUFSO environment.

 Twin Peaks Seeks Aggressive Growth

 After launching international expansion in 2020, Twin Peaks is hitting the accelerator and driving aggressive global development to bring its lodge mentality to more of the world.
-Last November, the brand opened its first Latin America location in Mexico City.
-Now, Twin Peaks is preparing to expand within the market with two new restaurants set to open this year.

 Under the leadership of Vice President of International Development John Brisco – a franchise veteran with more than 30 years of executive international and domestic development – Twin Peaks’ Mexico City presence is just the beginning of its vigorous international expansion efforts.
 The brand has its sights set on spurring rapid development overseas, targeting regions like Eastern and Central Europe and Southeast Asia.